-All reviews shall be based on evidence in the permanent personnel action file (PPAF) and materials submitted by the candidate (referred to as the working personnel action file, WPAF).
+All reviews shall be based on evidence in the two-part personnel action file, which includes the permanent personnel action file (PPAF) and the working personnel action file (WPAF).
 All evaluations will be entered into the faculty member's permanent personnel action file (PPAF).
-The PPAF is maintained by the University.
-Reports of all peer observations of instruction and quantitative summaries of student opinion surveys are maintained in the PPAF.
-The candidate is responsible for submitting the following materials as their WPAF before the published date of the file closure.
-For performance reviews, permanent faculty must submit a current curriculum vitae; a personnel information form (PIF) along with a personnel accomplishments report (PAR), a narrative statement that summarizes and describes the candidate's activities and accomplishments during the period under review; and evidence of these activities and accomplishments.
-Although performance review for tenure is cumulative and comprehensive, evidence submitted should focus on accomplishments since the last performance review.
-Inclusion of materials previously submitted for performance review is optional.
-For periodic evaluations, permanent faculty must submit a current curriculum vitae and a PAR; submission of evidence for accomplishments outlined in the PAR is optional for periodic evaluations.
+The permanent personnel action file (PPAF) is maintained by the University.
+Reports of peer observations of instruction and quantitative summaries of student opinion surveys are maintained in the PPAF.
+The candidate is responsible for providing the following materials to his or her working personnel action file (WPAF) before the published date of the file closure: a current curriculum vitae, a personnel information form that summarizes and describes the candidate's activities and accomplishments during the period under review, and evidence of these activities and accomplishments.